What is a Mercedes SAM module

-If you are having electrical problems, you should always check all the fuses and relays first.
+If you have electrical problems, you should always check all the fuses and relays first.

 Write down your symptoms and research the problem that you have.
-Do you notice several problems such as windows not working, turn signals, fog lights, fuel gauge.
-In cases when the SAM unit is defective you may see several problems that at first don’t seem related.
-Just replacing your Mercedes SAM unit is more cost effective than opening it up to narrow it down and fix your existing unit.
+Do you notice several problems, such as windows not working, turn signals, fog lights, and fuel gauges?
+In cases when the SAM unit is defective, you may see several problems that initially don’t seem related.
+Replacing your Mercedes SAM unit is more cost-effective than opening it up to narrow it down and fix your existing unit.

-Next to confirm that the SAM unit is defective you should read the fault codes.
-For this you will need to see a mechanic that has Mercedes Star Diagnostic or use a scanner such as iCarsoft MB II.
-The fault codes will have enough information to tell you if this is a SAM module problem or not.
-Note that a generic OBDII code reader is not able to pull fault codes from the 40+ control unit and SAM related fault codes on your Mercedes-Benz.
+Next, you should read the fault codes to confirm that the SAM unit is defective.
+For this, you will need a scanner such as the YOUCANIC scanner.
+The fault codes will have enough information to tell whether this is a SAM module problem.
+Note that a generic OBDII code reader cannot pull fault codes from the 40+ control unit and SAM-related fault codes on your Mercedes-Benz.

 The following video shows you how to read and clear codes from the Air Bag control unit.
-You can follow the same procedure to read and clear codes from any module including Front and Rear SAM.
-If you are having Mercedes-Benz problems, make sure to pull the codes from all the control units not just from the SAM module.
+You can follow the same procedure to read and clear codes from any module, including Front and Rear SAM.
+If you have Mercedes-Benz problems, pull the codes from all the control units, not just the SAM module.

-Note that not all control units available for Mercedes-Benz cars will be installed on your Mercedes-Benz.
+Not all control units available for Mercedes-Benz cars will be installed on your Mercedes-Benz.
 For example, you may not have DISTRONIC PLUS adaptive cruise control on your MB even though that option was available for your model.
-If you try to connect to the Distronic Plus control unit to read codes you should get a message that says this module is not available.
+If you try to connect to the Distronic Plus control unit to read codes, you should get a message that says this module is unavailable.

 Replacing a Mercedes SAM unit can be expensive.
-You should eliminate any other possible issues and even get a second opinion before you replace the SAM unit.
+You should eliminate any other possible issues and get a second opinion before replacing the SAM unit.

-If you get an error message that no communication with the SAM module exists, it means that the SAM is defective or it is not getting power.
+If you get an error message that no communication with the SAM module exists, the SAM is defective or not getting power.